fenago/ernesto-spark/Lab_31.md

 - Google Chrome (Recommended)

 #### Lab Environment
-Notebooks are ready to run.
 All packages have been installed.
 There is no requirement for any setup.

-**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+**Note:** Labs will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

 All Notebooks are present in `work/Grokking-Deep-Learning` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab31`

-- Click **IDE Editor** tab to open Visual Studio and open solution explorer and open `apache-spark/Files/chapter_10` to view files.
+- Click **File Browser** tab on the top left and open `~/work/ernesto-spark/Files/chapter_10` to view files.

 ![](https://github.com/fenago/katacoda-scenarios/raw/master/apache-spark/1.JPG)